daniel-strauss/adlr_tactile_exploration/README.md

 - hyperparameters should be passed in a nicer way to network
 - train network in cloud
 - use dataloader/dataconverter to store data as float
+- when using DataLoader one should be able to decide which datasets (only mugs, mugs and bottles, only bottles) to use

 ## Requirements